J. E. B. Stuart: Gettysburg and its aftermath

-The Gettysburg Campaign was the most controversial of Stuart's career.
-He became one of the scapegoats (along with James Longstreet) blamed for Lee's loss at Gettysburg by proponents of the postbellum Lost Cause movement, such as Jubal Early.
+The Gettysburg campaign was the most controversial of Stuart's career.
+He became one of the scapegoats (along with James Longstreet) who was blamed for Lee's loss at Gettysburg by proponents of the postbellum Lost Cause movement, such as Jubal Early.
 This was fueled in part by opinions of less partisan writers, such as Stuart's subordinate, Thomas L. Rosser, who stated after the war that Stuart did, "on this campaign, undoubtedly, make the fatal blunder which lost us the battle of Gettysburg."
 In Lee's report on the campaign, he wrote: